pmjones/php-styler/README.md

 Applying PHP-Styler to your source files for the first time may introduce a volume of changes that will make it difficult to track authorship via `git blame`.

-You can tell Git ignore this initial reformatting pass by adding a `.git-blame-ignore-revs` file to your repository, and adding the full hash of the initial reformatting commit to it.
+You can tell Git to overlook this initial reformatting pass by adding a `.git-blame-ignore-revs` file to your repository, and adding the full hash of the initial reformatting commit to it.

 1. Issue `php-styler apply` to your codebase.
 2. Issue `git log` and copy the full 40-character hash string.